IndigoUnited/js-promtie/README.md

 Unlike `Bluebird` or `Q`, promtie aims to be used with native promises.
 It it very easy to start a chain of promises or to intersect a set of promises with an each or map iteration.

-You can also use each util separately without requiring the whole library.

-This module includes the most common utils needed to work with collections of promises: each, map, filter, reduce; as well as other common patterns when using promises: delay, timeout, retry, spread, catchIf, ...

 **Example:**